Certain tests (e.g. ANOVA) require that the variances of different populations are equal. This can be determined by the following approaches:

 For example, for the data in Example 1, LEVENE(B6:E13) = LEVENE(B6:E13, 0) = 0.90357 (referring to Figure 1).
 Note that, for the same data, LEVENE(B6:E13, 1) = 0.97971 and LEVENE(B6:E13, 2) = 0.90357.

-Real Statistics Data Analysis Tool: A Levene’s Test option is included in the Single Factor Anova + Follow-up Tests data analysis tool.
+Real Statistics Data Analysis Tool: A Levene’s Test option is included in the Single Factor Anova data analysis tool.
 This options displays the results of all three versions of Levene’s test.

-To use this tool for Example 1, enter Ctrl-m and select Single Factor Anova and Follow-up Tests from the menu.
+To use this tool for Example 1, enter Ctrl-m and select Single Factor Anova from the menu.
 A dialog box similar to that shown in Figure 1 of Confidence Interval for ANOVA appears.
-Enter B5:E13 in the Input Range, check Column headings included with data, select the Levene’s Test option and click on OK.
+Enter B5:E13 in the Input Range, check Column headings included with data, select the Levene’s Test option and click on the OK button.